Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates

 The qualitative behavior of in-flow boundaries can also be obtained in a simpler way by neglecting the effect of diffusion; this is a very good approximation on intermediate time scales~\cite{whitham:waves}.
 Setting~$D_f$ to zero reduces Eq.~(\ref{f_burgers}) to a first order partial differential equation, which can be solved by the method of characteristics.
 For a step-function initial condition~($f(0,x)=\theta(x)$), the solution reads

 Thus, the width of the boundary grows as~$\beta t$.
 While this widening is arrested by strong genetic drift, we nevertheless expect in-flow boundaries to be wider than out-flow boundaries.
-Our simulations agree with this expectation; see Figs.~\ref{fig:chiral_wins} and~\ref{fig:relative_chirality}.
+Our simulations agree with this expectation; see Figs.2 and 3 in the main text.